 In a cleared swap, a Fund's ultimate counterparty is a central clearinghouse rather than a brokerage firm, bank or other financial institution.
 Cleared swaps are submitted for clearing through each party's FCM, which must be a member of the clearinghouse that serves as the central counterparty.
 Transactions executed on a swap execution facility ("SEF") may increase market transparency and liquidity but may require a Fund to incur increased expenses to access the same types of swaps that it has used in the past.
 When a Fund enters into a cleared swap, it must deliver to the central counterparty (via the FCM) an amount referred to as "initial margin."
-Initial margin requirements are determined by the central counterparty and are typically calculated as an amount equal to the volatility in market value of the cleared swap over a fixed period, but an FCM may require additional initial margin above the amount required by the central counterparty.
+Initial margin requirements are determined by the central counterparty, and are typically calculated as an amount equal to the volatility in market value of the cleared swap over a fixed period, but an FCM may require additional initial margin above the amount required by the central counterparty.
 During the term of the swap agreement, a "variation margin" amount may also be required to be paid by a Fund or may be received by a Fund in accordance with margin controls set for such accounts.
-If the value of a Fund's cleared swap declines, the Fund will be required to make additional "variation margin" payments to the FCM to settle the change in value.
-Conversely, if the market value of a Fund's position increases, the FCM will post additional "variation margin" to the Fund's account.
+If the value of a Fund's cleared swap declines, the FCM will be required to make additional "variation margin" to the Fund's account.
 At the conclusion of the term of the swap agreement, if a Fund has a loss equal to or greater than the margin amount, the margin amount is paid to the FCM along with any loss in excess of the margin amount.
 If the Fund has a loss of less than the margin amount, the excess margin is returned to the Fund.
-If the Fund has a gain, the full margin amount and the amount of the gain is paid to the Fund.
+If the Fund has a gain, the full margin amount and the amount of the gain is paid to the FUM has a gain, the full margin amount and the amount of the gain is paid to the Fund.